 In the latter part of 2012 AIB commenced organising its internal structure to a more customer centric model comprising the following key segments: Domestic Core Bank ("DCB"), AIB UK, and Financial Solutions Group ("FSG").
 Reporting on this new segment basis commenced in 2013.
 Consequently, the full year to December 2012 has been presented in the new operating structure.
+Segment information for 2011 has not been prepared as the information is not available and the cost to develop it would be excessive.
+A number of significant transactions occurred during 2011 that does not make it possible to restate the 2011 performance in line with the segmental structure in operation for 2013.
+In particular, these include business disposals (e.g. AIB Polish Division), business acquisitions (e.g. EBS Limited), the finalisation of the transfer of loans to NAMA and Non Core deleveraging activity.

 A summary description of each segment is outlined below with a more comprehensive overview available on pages 11 to 14.

-Domestic Core Bank ("DCB") services the personal, business and corporate customers of AlB in the Republic of Ireland, in addition to wealth management services and has a strong presence in all key sectors including SMEs, mortgages, personal and corporate banking.
+Domestic Core Bank ("DCB") services the personal, business and corporate customers of AIB in the Republic of Ireland, in addition to wealth management services and has a strong presence in all key sectors including SMEs, mortgages, personal and corporate banking.
 All owner occupier mortgages in the Republic of Ireland are reported in DCB.
 This segment also includes the bank's treasury and capital markets functions.